Frequently asked questions

 Can toddlers participate as ring bearers and flower girls?

-Yes, they can.
-However, it's important to remember that they are young children.
-They might not walk straight down the aisle, stop and cause a pause in the bridal procession, or become scared or frustrated and start crying loudly.
+However, it is important to remember that they are young children, and their behavior can be unpredictable.
+They might not walk straight down the aisle, could cause a pause in the procession, or become scared or frustrated and start crying loudly.

 Do you provide amplification equipment for the wedding?